 Residents, voluntary and community groups, businesses and representatives from across the public sector in Sutton have been considering these questions and sharing their ideas.
 The Sutton Plan sets out a shared vision for the borough and our thoughts on how to tackle some of the big issues facing us.
 It is a blueprint for how everyone can work together, the basis for new actions and new conversations as we begin to build Sutton’s future.

-The Sutton Plan partners have agreed to initially focus on four priorities – each one aimed at improving the lives of residents across the borough:
+The Sutton Plan partners have agreed to initially focus on five principles – each one aimed at improving the lives of residents across the borough:

 Tackling domestic abuse in all its forms is an urgent priority to ensure Sutton is a safer place for everyone.
 For this reason the Domestic Abuse Transformation Programme was launched.
 It is a partnership involving Epsom and St Helier hospitals, Royal Marsden NHS Foundation Trust, London Fire Brigade, Metropolitan Police Service, Primary and Secondary School Heads, Community Action Sutton, Sutton Clinical Commissioning Group, Sutton Council and Sutton Housing Partnership, working together to reduce domestic abuse in the borough.